Department of Community Planning & Economic Development (CPED)

 - Respectful public administrators who are responsive to the diverse cultures and changing needs of our community.

-CPED is organized into four divisions: Long Rang Planning, Housing Development and Policy, Economic Development and Policy, and Development Services.
+CPED is organized into four divisions: Long Range Planning, Housing Development and Policy, Economic Development and Policy, and Development Services.

 Goals & Business Plan